oggiesutrisna/oggiesutrisna/README.md

-  - no one can be expert at one time, but they can learn anytime. -Einstein
+  - no one can't be expert at one time, but they can learn anytime. -Einstein